vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Yugādivratu-The four yugas Kșta, Tretā, Dyāpara and Kali

 started respectively on Vai. su.
 3, K. śu.
 9, Bh. kr.
 13 and M. amāyāsyā; fast, gifts, tapas, japa and homa on these pro duces results a crore of times more than ordinarily; on Vai. su.
 3 worship Nārāyaṇa and Lakṣmi and donate lavana dhenu; on K. śu.
-9th worship Siva and Umā and tiladhenu be donated; on Bh. kr.
+9th worship Śiva and Umā and tiladhenu be donated; on Bh. kr.
 13 honour the pitrs; on M. amāvāsyā worship Brahmā with Gāyatri and donate navanita-dhenu; all one's sins in thought, word and deed are rendered nuga, tory ; HV II.
 514-517 ( from Bhav.
 U.).

 Yugāntya-śrāddha-is to be performed on these days; the four